What are probate fees and can I reduce them?

 An estates lawyer can give you advice on the best way to deal with your property and reduce probate fees.

-If you have a low income, you may be able to get help from the Wills Clinic at The 519 or the Queen’s University Elder Law Clinic.
+If you have a low income, you may be able to get help from the Queen’s University Elder Law Clinic.
 You can also call your local community legal clinic to see if they help with wills.
 If you have a simple estate, there are services such as Axess Law, that offer legal services at lower rates.

 If you have a large or complicated estate, it might be a good idea to talk to a financial advisor as well an estates lawyer.